Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

-MAC rivals meet when the Kent State Golden Flashes (1-3, 0-0 MAC) host the Bowling Green Falcons (2-2, 0-0 MAC) on Saturday, October 2, 2021 at Dix Stadium.
-Kent State is favored by 17 points.
-The over/under is set at 56 for the outing.
+The Kent State Golden Flashes (1-3, 0-0 MAC) host the Bowling Green Falcons (2-2, 0-0 MAC) on Saturday, October 2, 2021 in matchup between MAC opponents at Dix Stadium.
+Bowling Green is a 16.5-point underdog.
+The point total is set at 56.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.